jantimon/favicons-webpack-plugin/README.md

 ### Custom manifests

-The manifest options allows to overwrite values of the generated manifest.json with own values
+The manifest options allows to overwrite values of the generated manifest.webmanifest with own values

 ```javascript
 const FaviconsWebpackPlugin = require('favicons-webpack-plugin')